 Part of the fun of planning an upcoming vacation is picking out what to wear (and eventually post as an #OOTD).
 But all that pressure to put together cute locale-inspired outfits can come at a real cost.
 All too often, I use an upcoming trip as an excuse to rush-order an entire selection of new shoes, dresses, and sunglasses.
 Sound familiar?
 Yeah, I thought so.

 Here's the thing: I have no problem treating myself to a goodie or two for a fast-approaching vacation.
-I aspire to buy pieces that make me excited to wear over and over again, and if a colourful bag will work at home and on my upcoming trip to Miami, I might as well take the plunge.
+I aspire to buy pieces that make me excited to wear over and over again, and if a colorful bag will work at home and on my upcoming trip to Miami, I might as well take the plunge.
 But there's something about a looming plane trip that sends me into an overspending spiral.

 So what's the solution?
-Late last year, I was talking to an organisational expert for a story about overpacking, and her advice was enlightening (though probably should have been obvious): Wear what you know looks good already.
+Late last year, I was talking to an organizational expert for a story about overpacking, and her advice was enlightening (though probably should have been obvious): Wear what you know looks good already.
 This simple idea jump-started a few changes in my packing strategy.
 Instead of splurging on an entirely new wardrobe, I plan out a few outfits I already own and then decide if there are any gaps.
 And, if a desired purchase can't be incorporated in day-to-day life once I'm back to reality, I hold off.
 I live in New York, after all—I don't have closet space for a whole separate vacation wardrobe.

 So if you have a little getaway coming up, take a look at the pieces below that might just make for a special addition to your packing list.
 But, of course, keep in mind that the less you shop beforehand, the more room you'll have in your suitcase for the way home.